Kooriryuu/Minesweeper/README.md

 - save my scores.
 - be able to end the game on fail.
 - be able to add cells to my grid to change the dimensions
+- be able to add my times to scores